pingcap/docs-cn/ticdc/ticdc-sink-to-kafka.md

 ### Partition dispatchers

 You can use `partition = "xxx"` to specify a partition dispatcher.
-It supports four dispatchers: default, ts, index-value, and table.
+It supports four dispatchers: `default`, `ts`, `index-value`, and `table`.
 The dispatcher rules are as follows:

-- default: When multiple unique indexes (including the primary key) exist or the Old Value feature is enabled, events are dispatched in the table mode.
-When only one unique index (or the primary key) exists, events are dispatched in the index-value mode.
+- `default`: dispatches events in the `table` mode.
-- ts: Use the commitTs of the row change to hash and dispatch events.
+- `ts`: uses the commitTs of the row change to hash and dispatch events.
-- index-value: Use the value of the primary key or the unique index of the table to hash and dispatch events.
+- `index-value`: uses the value of the primary key or the unique index of the table to hash and dispatch events.
-- table: Use the schema name of the table and the table name to hash and dispatch events.
+- `table`: uses the schema name of the table and the table name to hash and dispatch events.

 > **Note:**
 >